-5. Conclusion
+6. Conclusion

-In this introduction, we hope that we have provided a preliminary guide to building Detections XML documents for import into Tethys using the Nilus XML Generation interface.
+In this introduction, we have provided a preliminary guide to building Detections XML documents for import into Tethys using the Nilus XML Generation interface.
 All information on the Nilus API can be found in the API documents as mentioned at the bottom of the Overview section included in the distribution.